ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ## Host Object Type

-The RPP host object type is mapped to the EPP equivalent and MUST support all operations defined by [@!RFC5732]
+The RPP host object type is mapped to the EPP equivalent and unless otherwise specified the same rules and semantics apply.

 **H1.1** RPP MUST map the EPP host attribute model to the generic JSON DNS model defined by RPP (R4.7).